 - Strength to hold up against all elements and water pressure

-When it comes to straightforward retrieving rods the Mojo Musky Rod from St. Croix is an outstanding addition to any anglers stable.
+When it comes to straightforward retrieving rods the Premier Carbon Musky Rod from St. Croix is an outstanding addition to any anglers stable.
 I really prefer this rod when casting.
 It is a super powerful rod that holds up well to heavy-duty crankbaits.

 This rod is also uncharacteristically light for a heavy-duty rod.
-It is very hard to believe that such a powerful rob can come in such a lightweight package.
+It is very hard to believe that such a powerful rod can come in a lightweight package.
+This is where its performance-designed SCII carbon build comes into play.
 This makes life easy when casting for multiple hours on end.

-The world of muskie fishing had added so many different types of lures over the years but the straight forward retrieval bucktails and crankbaits still land the highest number of fish, so you need a rod-like the Mojo, the absolute best rods for straight forward retrieving.
+The world of muskie fishing has added so many different types of lures over the years but the straightforward retrieval bucktails and crankbaits still land the highest number of fish, so you need a rod-like the Premier, one of the absolute best rods for straight forward retrieving.

 - Smooth guides lead to easy retrieval